 Integrated into the core curriculum at Maryville Jen School is the Social Emotional Learning (SEL) curriculum.
 Social workers and counselors are part of the classroom team working with students and teachers to utilize coping strategies, manage emotions and complete assignments.
 The team recognizes that the stress of deficits in math or reading can lead to emotional crisis.
 Students are taught how to manage these frustrations whether working on math or in stressful family situations.
 Learning is not only about academics, it is about life.

 An Integrated Learning Experience

 The Maryville Jen School offers a fully-integrated program of classroom education, experiential learning, vocational training and recreational activities to its students.
 Our teaching staff coordinates with our therapeutic staff to ensure that our students make advancements.

 Our teaching methods are interactive and cooperative, allowing each student to add value to the classroom experience.
 Students learn to work together on a team both inside and outside of the classroom.

 The Relational Teaching Model is one that is built on mutual respect between student and teacher.
 It emphasizes and builds on student strengths, thus fostering a sense of accomplishment and fueling the student’s desire to learn more.
 This is especially important for students who have failed to thrive in other academic settings.

-Thank you to recent donors Altria Companies Employee Community Fund, Dr. Scholl Foundation, Donald P. and Byrd M. Kelly Foundation and The Rivers Foundation for their generous grants to Maryville Jen School.
+Thank you to recent donors – Altria Companies Employee Community Fund, Dr. Scholl Foundation, Donald P. and Byrd M. Kelly Foundation, The Rivers Foundation, Des Plaines Community Foundation and Glunz Foundation – for their generous grants to Maryville Jen School.